 A unit on friendship that involves music, crafts, teamwork activities, and identifying shared values and interests

 Younger and older students are paired to work on team projects and play games.

 Third grade teacher Marissa Ochoa explains how she gets students excited, settled, and motivated for the new school year ahead.

-Presents a fun getting-to-know-you classroom activity, where students make their own books out of supplied paper shapes and strips of pre-typed text.
+A fun getting-to-know-you classroom activity where students make their own books out of supplied paper shapes and strips of pre-typed text

 Students get to know themselves and their classmates by filling in the blanks to create mini-biographies.